 In addition to initial formal training and preparation, professional work typically requires extensive training for new practitioners upon entry.
-Such training is designed to pick up where pre-service training has left off.
+Such training is designed to pick up where preservice training has left off.
 That is, while credentials and examinations in many professions are usually designed to assure that new entrants have a minimum or basic level of knowledge and skill, induction programs for practitioners are designed to augment this basic level of knowledge and skill.
-As a result, entry to professions typically involves both formal and informal mechanisms of induction-internships, apprenticeships or mentoring programs.
+As a result, entry to professions typically involves both formal and informal mechanisms of induction-internships, apprenticeships, or mentoring programs.
 Sometimes these periods of induction can be prolonged and intensive, as in the case of physicians' internships.
 The objective of such programs and practices is to aid new practitioners in adjusting to the environment, to familiarize them with the concrete realities of their jobs and also to provide a second opportunity to filter out those with substandard levels of skill and knowledge.

-In teaching, mentoring, apprenticeship and induction programs have been the subject of much discussion among reformers.
+In teaching, mentoring, apprenticeship, and induction programs have been the subject of much discussion among reformers.
 The teaching occupation has long been plagued by high attrition rates among new staff (Ingersoll, 2003a) and, reformers argue, one of the best ways to increase the efficacy and retention of new teachers is to better assist them in coping with the practicalities of teaching, of managing groups of students and of adjusting to the school environment.

 The data suggest these attempts at professionalization have had some success: over the past decade the numbers of schools with assistance programs has increased.
-In the public sector, in 1990-1991 about one half of first-year teachers participated in formal induction programs of one sort or another; by 2003-2004 this had increased to 86 percent.
-The proportion of beginning teachers in private schools who participated in formal induction programs has been lower than public school teachers, but this has also increased over the past decade.
+Our background analysis of the data shows that in 1990 and 1991 in the public sector about one half of first-year teachers participated in formal induction programs of one sort or another.
+By 2007 and 2008 this had increased to almost 80% (see Table 23.1).
+The proportion of beginning teachers in private schools who participated in formal induction programs has been lower than public school teachers, but this percentage has also increased over the past decade.
 However, the data also show that induction programs vary widely in the number and kinds of activities and supports they include.
-The most comprehensive include a wide range of components, such as mentoring by veterans, structured planning time with teachers in one's field, orientation seminars, regular communication with an administrator, a reduced course load and a classroom assistant.
+The most comprehensive include a wide range of components, such as mentoring by veterans, structured planning time with teachers in one's field, orientation seminars, regular communication with an administrator, a reduced course load, and a classroom assistant.
 Moreover, in an advanced statistics analysis of these data, we have found that while induction makes a difference for teacher retention, it depends on how much one receives.
 Beginning teachers who receive comprehensive induction packages have far higher retention than those who receive fewer supports (see Smith & Ingersoll, 2004).